krobelus/git-branchstack/README.md

 To avoid conflicts, you can specify dependencies between branches.
 For example use `[child:parent1:parent2]` to base `child` off both `parent1` and `parent2`.
-The order here does not matter because it will be determined by which topic occurs first in the commit log.
+The order of parents does not matter: the one that occurs first in the commit log will be added first.

 By default, when dependencies are added to generated branches, the commit message will include their topic tags.
 You can turn this off for all branches